electron/electron/docs/tutorial/offscreen-rendering.md

 *Notes*:

 * There are two rendering modes that can be used (see the section below) and only the dirty area is passed to the `paint` event to be more efficient.
-You can stop/continue the rendering as well as set the frame rate.
+* You can stop/continue the rendering as well as set the frame rate.

-  The specified frame rate is a top limit value, when nothing happening on a webpage, no frames are generated.
-The maximum frame rate is 60 because greater values bring only performance losses with no benefits.
+* The maximum frame rate is 60 because greater values bring only performance losses with no benefits.
+* When nothing is happening on a webpage, no frames are generated.
 * An offscreen window is always created as a [Frameless Window](../api/frameless-window.md).